New project to kick-start regional growth

 Research Associates managed by AMAP (the University’s Institute for Automotive & Manufacturing Advanced Practice) will work with SMEs, providing technical support on their short to medium term innovation needs.

-Director of AMAP, Roger O’Brien said: “There will be over £1m invested into new technology that will support product and process research and development.
+Roger O’Brien Head of AMAP said: “There will be over £1m invested into new technology that will support product and process research and development.
 Members of our AMAP team are highly experienced in design, supply chain, advanced manufacturing processes and maintenance.
 We’re looking forward to applying our expertise to the challenges facing SMEs to help them with develop their businesses.
 Not only will this benefit the individual businesses, it will also improve the sustainability and productivity of the region’s manufacturing sector as well as create opportunities for our engineering students and graduates.”

-The project will have an official launch day which will be held at AMAP on Thursday 28th June 2018.
+The project had an official launch day held at AMAP on Thursday 28th June 2018

-The objective of the launch sessions are to give you an overview of the SAM project and its funded support and uniquely to give you as an SME Manufacturing decision maker the opportunity to network with a large number of ERDF project provisions across the North East.
+The objective of the launch sessions were to give an overview of the SAM project and its funded support and uniquely to give you as an SME Manufacturing decision maker the opportunity to network with a large number of ERDF project provisions across the North East.
+Further sessions will be scheduled in 2019.

 This collaboration gives significant value in the networking element.